fishingandforaging/fishingandforaging.github.io/join-us.md

 Membership gives access to the programme of activities as well as the opportunity to put a group together and, with the help of our various partners, organise an event to suit your own interests and requirements.

 We can help with accommodation, boat charters, fishing trips, foraging excursions, island picnicks, oyster evenings at the boathouse with a guest chef and sommelier, and lots more besides.
-In fact, to coin a phrase, the world is our oyster.
+In fact, to coin a phrase, the world is our oysters.